liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I need to fast for 12 hours before my physical
 1. thank you for coming
 1. no further questions, thank you
-1. the trial is over - lies that Fox aired about the 2020 presidential elections
 1. the democrat was hospitalized for six weeks with depression
 1. cycle to the previous suggestion
 1. supersonic missiles